fschutt/azul-gui-guide/docs/Getting Started.md

 - An optional CSS ID
 - A list of callbacks to call when the item is interacted with (empty by default)

-In contrast to HTML, azuls DOM nodes are not extensible - you can't set any attribute to something else or add custom attributes (in the name of performance).
+In contrast to HTML, Azuls DOM nodes are not extensible - you can't set any attribute to something else or add custom attributes (in the name of performance).

 Each DOM object can be appended to using the builder style `with_*` or the imperative